tedneward/Azgaarnoth/Classes/Wizard/Archive/Invention.md

 ## Reckless Casting
 Starting at 2nd level, you can attempt to cast a spell you don't have prepared.
 When you use this ability, you use your action and choose one of the following options:

 * Roll on the Reckless Casting table for cantrips and cast the resulting spell as part of this action.
-* Expend a spell slot and roll twice on the Reckless Casting table for its level, or the 5th- level table if the slot is 6th level or higher.
+* Expend a spell slot and roll twice on the Reckless Casting table for its level, or the 5th-level table if the slot is 6th level or higher.
 Pick which of the two results you want to use and cast the resulting spell as part of this action.

 If the spell you cast isn't a wizard spell, it is nonetheless a wizard spell for you when you cast it with this feature.